 Parkinson says in a Stanford address that this new program pulled the clocks from Easton’s TIMATION, the signal structure of 621B, and the orbital prediction method from another Navy navigation system called TRANSIT which was developed at the Johns Hopkins University Applied Physics Laboratory.
 Together, these formed the NAVSTAR-Global Positioning System.

-Today, there are 31 operational GPS satellites orbing the Earth and affecting every aspect of our life.
+Today, there are at least 31 operational GPS satellites orbing the Earth and impacting every aspect of our life.

 [Note: The article was updated on Feb 10, 2019, to recognize Dr. Gladys West’s contribution. ]